Girgias/query-builder/README.md

 please add (or fix) a test case in the relevant Query test case or if it's a general error please use the ``tests/QueryTest`` file.

-If a RunTime exception should be thrown please add a test in the ``tests/QueryThrowExceptionsTest.php`` file if it's for general Exceptions or if it is specific to the Select Query please add a test in the ``tests/SelectThrowExceptionsTest.php`` file.
+If a RunTime exception should be thrown please add a test in the relevant test file or if it is specific to ``SELECT`` Query please add a test in the ``tests/SelectThrowExceptionsTest.php`` file.

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ### Notes
-When contributing you should make sure that Psalm runs without error and all unit tests pass.
+When contributing please assure that Psalm runs without error and all unit tests pass.
-Moreover if you add functionality please add corresponding unit tests to cover at least 90% of your code and that theses tests make sure of edge cases if they exist.
+Moreover if you add functionality please add corresponding unit tests to cover at least 90% of your code and that these tests cover any edge cases if they exist.

 ## Links